Escape from Mr. Lemoncello's Library: Sequels

+A sequel titled Mr. Lemoncello's Library Olympics was released on January 6, 2016.

+The third book, called Mr. Lemoncello's Great Library Race, was released on October 10, 2017.

+The fourth book is entitled Mr. Lemoncello's All-Star Breakout Game, which was released on May 7, 2019.

+The fifth book in the series, Mr. Lemoncello and the Titanium Ticket, was released on August 25, 2020.

+A prequel titled Mr. Lemoncello's Very First Game was released on May 3, 2022.

+The sixth and final book in the series, Mr. Lemoncello's Fantabulous Finale, was released on November 5, 2024.

 Adaptation

 Escape from Mr. Lemoncello's Library was optioned by Nickelodeon as a movie, and filming was done in Vancouver BC, Canada.

 The film was directed by Scott McAboy Produced by Amy Sydorick and stars Casey Simpson as Kyle Keeley, Breanna Yde as Akimi, Klarke Pipkin as Sierra, A.J.
 Louis Rivera Jr. as Andrew Peckleman, Ty Nicolas Consiglio as Charles Chiltington, Russell Roberts as Mr. Lemoncello, Kari Wahlgren as the voice of Charlotte from Charlotte's Web, and Dana Snyder as the voice of the Troll from Three Billy Goats Gruff.

 The movie was released on October 9, 2017.